pluswerk/php-dev/docs/profiling.md

 ``Profiling only works in php >= 7.0``

 Profiling is active by default.
-The recording can be triggered in to different ways:
+The recording can be triggered in two different ways:
 - Setting the Env Variable `PROFILING_ENABLED`
 - Setting the Cookie `XDEBUG_PROFILE`
   - to set the Cookie you can use the [Xdebug helper] Chrome Extension.